 - ½ cup dry white wine

-- 6 cups vegetable broth or chicken stock
+- 6 cups vegetable broth, or low-sodium chicken stock

 - 1 tsp Kosher salt